 Individualized lesson plans are prescribed for all students that address individual needs in reading, math, and language.
-Learning style questionnaires determine the student's learning style, in order to meet the needs of visual, auditory, and kinesthetic learners.
+Learning style questionnaires determine the student's learning style meet the needs of visual, auditory, and kinesthetic learners.

-The Students with Disabilities Coordinator is available to provide assistance to students with special needs.
+The Special Populations Coordinator is available to aid students with special needs.
 Adult students with disabilities must self-identify and request accommodations.